Slowvik/Abans/README.md

 # Features of the client:
  ## Design:
  Connections are handled by instances of the class ClientApplication.
 The whole connection lifecycle, from starting up the Windows Socket API to creating a socket to closing the socket and cleaning up WSA is handled by the instance.
 The constructor starts up WSA, creates a socket and tries to connect to the server.
-The Destructor closes the connection.
+The Destructor closes the connection and calls WSACleanup().
 The connection can also be closed in case errors are encountered using the member function cleanupAndClose().
 Currently, ClientApplication is not a singleton class, and there may be merit in making it a singleton class.

  ## Algorithm:
  Inside main(), we do the following: